-If you need to find out what happened in another state that you were arrested in, you need to request the criminal history from that state’s agency.
-You can also request information from the FBI, however that may be more tedious.
+If you need to find out what happened after your arrest in another state, you need to request the criminal history from that state’s agency.
+You can also request information from the FBI.

 Many people believe that lawyers have unlimited access to thorough background checks.
 This is not true.
 Attorneys can log on to additional information provided by certain Clerks of Court but this is far from a background evaluation to determine your eligibility to expunge or seal your record.

-Contact My Office for More Information
+Contact Our Office for More Information